Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Fourier-Stieltjes algebras and decomposable multipliers on

-Now, we give a second proof using groupoids.
+\textit{Second proof of the contractivity.} Now, we give a second proof using groupoids.
 Let $\varphi \in \B(G)$ and $\epsi >0$.
-By Proposition \ref{Prop-carac-BG-2-2}, there exists continuous positive definite functions $\psi_1,\psi_2$ (hence bounded by \cite[Proposition C.4.2]{BHV}) such that the matrix $ $ defines a continuous positive definite function $F$ on the groupoid $\mathrm{P}_2\times G$ with
+By Proposition \ref{Prop-carac-BG-2-2}, there exists continuous positive definite functions $\psi_1$ and $\psi_2$ (hence bounded by \cite[Proposition C.4.2 p.~351]{BHV08}) such that the matrix $ $ defines a continuous positive definite function $F$ on the groupoid $\mathrm{P}_2\times G$ with